DELETE is a DML statement that

 QUICKmodifier, the storage engine does not merge index leaves during delete, which may speed up some kinds of delete operations.

 IGNOREare returned as warnings.
-For more information, see Comparison of the IGNORE Keyword and Strict SQL Mode.
+For more information, see The Effect of IGNORE on Statement Execution.

 DELETE statement includes an